linuxdeepin/deepin-camera/src/assets/deepin-camera/camera/en_US/camera.md

 ## Guide

-You can run, close or create shortcuts for Camera in the following ways.
+You can run, close or create a desktop shortcut for Camera in the following ways.

 ### Run Camera